NotSirius-A/GUI-Stopwatch/README.md

 Stopwatch app written in python with a graphical user interface.

 ## Features
-- GUI will remain its shape after resizing the window
+- Window can be expanded/contrated, with the GUI losing its shape
 - It's able to measure rounds/laps
 - Very many rounds can be created, due to the "round box" being scrollable
 - Stopwatch will resume itself when Start button is pressed again